 I live as an ex-pat in Vietnam and travel quite a bit to Cambodia.
 In both countries, I deal with understanding what currency is the best to use in these locations.

-The best currency to use in Vietnam is the Vietnamese dong, especially for taxis, restaurants, and small shops.
+The Vietnamese dong is the best currency to use in Vietnam, especially for taxis, restaurants, and small shops.
 Many taxis, shops, and restaurants will gladly quote and sell to you in United States dollars in Cambodia.
-Both Vietnam and Cambodia have a lot of ATMs for you to withdraw cash.
+Vietnam and Cambodia have a lot of ATMs for you to withdraw cash.